FraSanvit/reserve-margins/README.md

             operating_reserve: file=operating-reserve-open-field-pv.csv
 ```

-The reserve margins are implemented as group constraints and they do follow the same structure.
-The new feature of reserve margin group constraints consists of the possibility to input timeseries as targets (in the operating mode only).
+The reserve margins are implemented as group constraints and follow the same structure.
+The new feature of reserve margin group constraints includes the option to input timeseries as targets (in the operating mode only).

 **Planning reserve - percentage of the system peak**